dome/dex-v3/CODE_OF_CONDUCT.md

-# Code of Conduct - USDog
+# Code of Conduct - CO2eDEX

 ## Our Pledge